MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor2.md

 ### -field Capabilities

  Capabilities of the endpoint like (mute, volume, sidetone, etc.).
-See See <a href="/windows-hardware/drivers/ddi/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_capabilities">SIDEBANDAUDIO_ENDPOINT_CAPABILITIES</a>.
+See <a href="/windows-hardware/drivers/ddi/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_capabilities">SIDEBANDAUDIO_ENDPOINT_CAPABILITIES</a>.

 ### -field FriendlyName